DevExpress-Examples/xaf-how-to-show-the-number-of-nested-list-views-items-in-tab-captions/Readme.md

 ## Scenario

 In this example, we demonstrate how to create a controller to show the number of nested List View items in tab captions.
-You can add, delete, link or unlink items in nested List Views, or move between different records in the Detail View.
-The controller automatically updates record count in tab caption.
+You can add, delete, link, or unlink items in nested List Views, or move between different records in the Detail View.
+The controller automatically updates the record count in the tab caption.

 ![image](https://user-images.githubusercontent.com/14300209/233367508-7da1912e-ff2e-48b1-b2d4-0d1f7ea93918.png)